hisubram/mobilefoundation/index.md

    {: tip}

   2. Click **Run App** in Android Studio.
-     * You will see the app launched on a device emulator.
+     * You'll see the app started on a device emulator.
-     * Click the **Ping MobileFirst Server** button in your launched application, this will display `Connected to MobileFirst Server`.
+     * Click **Ping MobileFirst Server** in your application, this will display `Connected to MobileFirst Server`.
      * If the application was able to connect to the MobileFirst Server, a resource request call using the deployed Java adapter will take place.
      * The adapter response is then printed in Android Studio’s LogCat view.